 A permanent unconscious state means that a patient is in a permanent coma, caused by illness, injury, or disease.
-The patient is totally unaware of him or herself, surroundings and to a reasonable degree of medical certainty; there can be no recovery.
-A permanent unconscious state must be certified by two physicians before a Health Care Directive (Living Will) can take effect.
+The patient is totally unaware of him or herself, surroundings and to a reasonable degree of certainty; there can be no recovery.
+Two physicians must certify a permanent unconscious state before a Health Care Directive (Living Will) can take effect.